lai-agent/alisp/docs/docs.md

 # alisp Documentation

-alisp is a tiny Lisp interpreter written in Rust with zero dependencies.
-It is designed specifically for AI agents — providing shell execution, file I/O, HTTP requests, JSON handling, and string manipulation in a minimal, easy-to-generate language.
+alisp is a tiny Lisp interpreter written in Rust.
+It is designed specifically for AI agents — providing shell execution, file I/O, HTTP requests, JSON handling, SQL databases, HTML parsing, and string manipulation in a minimal, easy-to-generate language.

 ---